 The National Coordinating Council for Medication Error Reporting and Prevention website includes a list of dangerous prescription abbreviations and potential handwriting errors that features a dozen examples.
 The NCCMERP in 2013 called for the elimination of prescription time guarantees at pharmacies because haste often leads to mistakes.
 The council also said that profit-driven pharmacies’ focus on speed and prescription volume can have “detrimental effects” on patient education and patient safety.

 The FDA’s Division of Medication Error Prevention and Analysis even reviews the names of meds to help reduce the possibility of confusion.
 In some cases, a drug company’s “proprietary name” might be altered to lessen the chances of error.

 That said, the Institute for Safe Medication Practices website features a list of commonly confused drug names that contains an astounding nine pages of citations, with dozens of drugs per page.

-Considering those numbers, it’s not surprising that the FDA reviews about 1,400 claims of medication errors per month, then analyzes them to determine the cause and types of error involved.
+Considering those numbers, it’s not surprising that the FDA reviews about 1,400 claims of medication errors per month, then analyzes them to determine the cause and types of errors involved.

-With more than $17 billion in overall compensation earned in client-injury cases over parts of four decades, Weitz & Luxenberg specializes in medically-related lawsuits and our staff would love to help by discussing the details of any medication-related case in a free consultation.
+With more than $17 billion in total verdicts and settlements in client-injury cases over three decades, Weitz & Luxenberg specializes in medically-related lawsuits and our staff would love to help you by discussing the details of any medication-related case in a free consultation.